AmmarAlzureiqi/ammaralzureiqi.github.io/README.md

 - An overview of my skills and expertise
 - A showcase of my recent projects
-- Information about my professional experience
+- Information about my professional experiencea
 - Contact information

 ## Features